 2. Legal document management

-Legal Document Management software simplifies how law firms store and retrieve files.
+Legal Document Management software simplifies how legal industry firms store and retrieve files.
 Tools like Gavel and Smokeball have reshaped how legal teams handle documents, cutting down on administrative tasks and improving team collaboration.

 These legal software come with features designed to boost efficiency: